HomeMy WebLinkAbout1931-04-07 480

 for one week.

-The Chairman reported receiving the letter from
+The Chad rman reported receiving the letter from

 the Edison Electric Ill.
 Co. in reference to the

-of the trees, inasmuch as they had good reports from
+of the trees, inasmuch as they had good reports from Trees

-other towns,, and they endeavored at all times to
+other towns, and they endeavored at all times to

-aeoure the permission of the Tree Warden and to
+secure the permission of the Tree Warden and to

-cooperate with the Town officials.
+cooperate with the Town officials .
 They sent Mr. Sands

-of the F. A. Bartlett Tree Expert Co: to see Mr.
+of the F. A. Bartlett Tree Expert Co. to see Mr.

 Trask about the situation and agreed in the future to